Permutation groups, partition lattices and block structures: Lattices of Partitions

 In particular, for $q=2$, we obtain two orthogonal block structures, one of which is distributive and the other not, which give the same association scheme.

 A similar inclusion-exclusion on subspaces of $\mathbb{R}^\Omega$ finds the orthogonal decomposition of $\mathbb{R}^\Omega$ into common eigenspaces for the matrices in the scheme.

-We conclude with two remarks on association schemes. \begin{itemize} \item The product of two relation matrices is a linear combination of the relation matrices, hence symmetric; thus any two relation matrices commute, and the algebra associated with the association scheme (called its \emph{Bose--Mesner algebra}) is commutative. \item There is a more general notion, that of a \emph{homogeneous coherent configuration}, defined as for association schemes but with the condition that every relation is symmetric replaced by the weaker condition that the converse of any relation in the configuration is another relation in the configuration.
+Let us now record some remarks on association schemes. \begin{itemize} \item The product of two relation matrices is a linear combination of the relation matrices, hence symmetric; thus any two relation matrices commute, and the algebra associated with the association scheme (called its \emph{Bose--Mesner algebra}) is commutative. \item There is a more general notion, that of a \emph{homogeneous coherent configuration}, defined as for association schemes but with the condition that every relation is symmetric replaced by the weaker condition that the converse of any relation in the configuration is another relation in the configuration.
 Some authors (including Hanaki and Miyamoto~\cite{hm}) extend the usage of the term ``association scheme'' to this more general situation; but we will not do so. \end{itemize}

+It was pointed out to us by the anonymous referee that partition lattices whose equivalence relations commute were independently introduced by G.-C. Rota and his students and collaborators, who called them \emph{linear lattices}.
+Details can be found in~\cite{Rota1996}, where it is explained how they arise in lattice theory and are connected with logic.
+The authors agree with the referee's view that Rota would have enjoyed the connection with OBSs.

+We conclude this section by stating a result by Dubreil and Dubreil-Jacotin~\cite{ddj} that gives an alternative characterisation of partition lattices whose equivalence relations commute.
+We will say that two partitions $\Pi_1$ and $\Pi_2$ are \emph{independent}, if for every $P_1 \in \Pi_1$ and $P_2 \in \Pi_2$ we have $P_1 \cap P_2 \ne \emptyset$.